 LED Lighting orientation for EMC testing.

 The standard describes the method of orientation during testing, in particular for Radiated emissions.
 Depending upon the end installation or use will determine how many orientations and what orientations will require testing.

 Other Lighting Testing available at EMC Bayswater.

-EMC Bayswater is NATA accredited for AS/NZS CISPR 15, IEC CISPR 15 and EN 55015 but we can also test to the European CE mark immunity standard for lighting i.e. EN 61547.
+EMC Bayswater is NATA accredited for AS/NZS CISPR 15, IEC CISPR 15 and EN 55015.
+We also test for the European CE mark immunity standard for lighting (EN 61547).
 EMC Bayswater has the capability for NATA accredited Lamp Circuit Power (LCP) testing and AC mains power quality measurements.
-This is a requirement for the VEET and ESS energy schemes.
+LCP a requirement for the Victorian Energy Upgrades program previously known as the Victorian Energy Efficiency Target (VEET) scheme in Victoria (VIC) or the Energy Savings Scheme (ESS / IPART) in New South Wales (NSW) for lighting equipment.
 Click here for more details about Accredited Lamp Circuit Power (LCP) testing.